-- A. Duct Liner:

-- Furnish and install acoustic lining in following types of rectangular ducts unless noted otherwise on Contract Documents:

-- a.
-Supply air.

-- b.
-Return air.

-- c.
-Mixed air.

-- d.
-Transfer air.

-- e.
-Elbows, fittings, and diffuser drops greater than 12 inches (300 mm) in length.

-- B. Flexible Connections: Install flexible inlet and outlet duct connections to each furnace.

-- C. Access Doors In Ducts:

-- Install at each manual outside air damper and at each motorized damper.
-Locate doors within 6 inches (150 mm) of installed dampers.

-- 2. Install within 6 inches (150 mm) of fire dampers and in Mechanical Room if possible.
+- A. Flexible Connections: Install flexible inlet and outlet duct connections to each furnace. - B. Access Doors In Ducts: - 1.
+Install at each manual outside air damper and at each motorized damper.
+Locate doors within 6 inches (150 mm) of installed dampers. - 2.
+Install within 6 inches (150 mm) of fire dampers and in Mechanical Room if possible.
 Install on side of duct that allows easiest access to damper.